 Many modern cameras cannot only take still pictures, but also record videos.
 The A58 indeed provides for movie recording, while the 1000D does not.
 The highest resolution format that the A58 can use is 1080/60i.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A58 has an electronic viewfinder (1440k dots), while the 1000D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the A58 offers a wider field of view (100%) than the one in the 1000D (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the A58 has a higher magnification (0.57x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1000D and Sony A58 along with similar information for a selection of comparators.

 One feature that differentiates the A58 and the 1000D is in-body image stabilization (IBIS).
-The A58 reduces the risk of handshake-induced blur with all attached lenses, while the 1000D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A58 reduces the risk of handshake-induced blur with all attached lenses, while the 1000D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 1000D writes its imaging data to SDHC cards, while the A58 uses SDXC or Memory Stick PRO Duo cards.